Setin2/reinforcement_learning/README.md

 # TicTacToe.js
 The same agent and environment as in the tabular q-learning implementation.
 This time, implemented in javascript and comes with an interface so that you can play against the agent while it learns :)

+To play against the agent, just follow the link: https://setin2.github.io/reinforcement_learning/